Skip to main content

 Māori participation in decision-making occurs in a number of ways:

-The Independent Māori Statutory Board is independent to Auckland Council.
+Houkura, formerly known as the Independent Māori Statutory Board, is separate to Auckland Council.

 Its role is to make sure Auckland Council meets all legislative requirements with regards to the Treaty, as well as to promote important issues for Māori in Tāmaki Makaurau, Auckland.